 i am often asked how i achieve my warm and grainy editing style, so i figured it would be beneficial to show you all how to give your photos a grainy film look in just a few easy steps! this tutorial is made for lightroom classic cc on a desktop, but the same rules should apply to lightroom mobile!

-— once you have your photos imported, edit as you normally would, so the photo stays true to you and your style. the first thing you’ll want to do is head over to the tone curves tool and set the point curve to custom. from there add two point curves by clicking in two different spots on the line. drag the second one down a bit to create a deeper black, and then drag the first one up to create what i like to call the film fade. you can totally play around with this a bit to adjust how much fade you want on your photo. if your photo naturally has a lot of dark blacks and shadows, you should already be starting to notice that film fade look!
+— once you have your photos imported, edit as you normally would, so the photo stays true to you and your style. the first thing you’ll want to do is head over to the tone curves tool and set the point curve to custom. from there add an additional point by clicking in a spot nearer to the bottom of the line. drag the point you just made down a bit to create a deeper black, and then drag the first one (which should already be in the bottom corner) up to create what i like to call the film fade. you can totally play around with this a bit to adjust how much fade you want on your photo. if your photo naturally has a lot of dark blacks and shadows, you should already be starting to notice that film fade look!

 — the next thing you’ll want to do is scroll down to the effects tab. the part to focus on here is the grain effect. this part is truly open to adjust however you would like, but my go to is to set the grain amount to about 25, or 30-35 if i’m really feeling moody. i typically set the size to around 30, and the roughness to around 80. the higher size you set your grain to, the grainier (is that a real word?) your image will be. for example here is the photo with grain size 30 and grain size 70. just have fun and play around with the sliders until you find a look that you like!